 I had a great time designing and illustrating my wedding invitations.
 Remember, there’s a lid for every pot, no matter what you’ve heard.

-Teenage feet are usually things I avoid, until I was approached by Inkblaat and asked to design patterns for their shoe inserts.
+I was approached by Inkblaat and asked to design patterns for their shoe inserts.
 My concept was a pattern based on slot machines with a bit of a twist.

 Levi’s was such a great brand to work on.
 These were kits for internal marketing teams outlining new fits, sizes and merchandising information.